moliver28/research-handbook/content/handbook/security/corporate/_index.md

 ### Scope

-- Architecting next-generation automation and integration between security-related systems that provides data consistency, reliability, strong security, and audibility
+- Architecting next-generation automation and integration between security-related systems that provides data consistency, reliability, strong security, and auditability.
 - Building relationships with cross-department system owners and proposing solutions to ensure our tech stack applications conform to our latest security best practices
 - Consolidating and refactoring legacy tech debt
 - Designing processes and choosing software tools that improves back office automation or mitigates security risks